 The first and best tool is simply a pair of gloves with rubber or latex grip.
 The gloves will protect the garments from fingernails and will provide good grip for rubbing the garments on.
 All gloves are not equal though.
 We have tested over a dussin gloves to find the ones that has the best grip on compression garments.
 Luckily it did not turn out to be the most expensive kind that worked best.

-Open toe stockings are easier to apply because the slippie can be pulled out by the toes.
+Open toe stockings can be easier to apply because the slippie can be pulled out by the toes.
 There are a variety of slippie systems in different materials.
 Sometimes a slippie will be included with your open toe stockings.
 Take the time to learn how to use it.
 It is well worth it.

 Slippie systems work great when you can reach your feet or when a caregiver assists with putting stockings on.
 Obviously they do not help if one can not reach the feet.

-Lubricants work well together with gloves and/or a slippie system for further decrease of friction.
+Lubricants work well together with gloves and/or a slippie system to further decrease of friction.
 The slippie systems only reaches the foot and ankle so the lotion is a good alternative if it is difficult to get the stocking the rest of the way up the calf, knee and thigh.
 It may seem expensive for such a small bottle but it only takes a few drops per application since the lotion does not absorb in the skin.
 I have tried ALPS fitting lotion and it works well.

 For additional help with rubbing the stockings on you can put a rubber mat on the floor and rub your foot against it.
 Juzo has a Easy Pad for this purpose that works well but I have patients that have used bathtub mats or rubber shelve lining material.

 When it is difficult to reach, or when the slippie system alone does not work, a frame may work well.
 There are a variety of frames in different brands.
 Some are wider for the calf, some are angled backwards and some have longer handles.
 This is sometimes the first method we try.
 Sometimes it is used together with some of the devices mentioned above.
-Here is a video that explains the use.
-The Jobst stocking donner is available here.

 So far the only product we have found for removing stockings by decreasing friction is the Easy Off by Arion.
-Same maker as the Easy Slide Caran (see above).
+Same maker as the Easy Slide Magnide (see above).
 Combined with gloves and/or a rubber pad on the floor it is an excelent way to ease the removal of stockings.
 Granted that the person can reach the feet.